VOL1TZ1/RestaurantOrderApp/README.md

-# Welcome to our humble ordering app
+# Welcome to our humble ordering app:
+## Project Contributors:

+* Ahmed Nasr Abdul Aziz
+* Mazen Mohammed
+* Mohammed El Taher
+* Mohamed Elmaadawy
 ## Introduction
-This app is created as part of a project that puts Oop concepts and java development skills to the test.
+This app is created as part of a project that puts OOP concepts and Java development skills to the test.
 The app is a text-based UI restaurant ordering app where the user can:
 * Search for a particular dish using partial or full dish name
 * Browse available dishes by viewing menus categorized into `Appetizers`, `Main Course`, and `Desserts`
 * Add items to the cart